-- 1 Treaty focus on TNCs & other Business Enterprises of international scope in relation to Human rights PAGE 3 - 2 Extraterritorial Obligations on Governments in relation to TNCs and human rights PAGE 9
+- Treaty focus on TNCs & other Business Enterprises of international scope in relation to Human rights PAGE 3

+- An Instrument of Enforcement in relation to the Treaty application

+PAGE 13

+- 4 Obligations on Human Rights in TNC supply chains

+PAGE 17

-- PAGE 13 - Obligations on Human Rights in TNC supply chains - 5 International Financial Institutions (IMF/WB) & the Trade and Investment regime (WTO/FTAs & BITS) PAGE 21 - 6 Rights of Affected People PAGE 28
+- International Financial Institutions (IMF/WB) & the Trade and Investment regime (WTO/FTAs & BITS)

+PAGE 21

+- Rights of Affected People

+PAGE 28

-1 Treaty focus on TNCs & other Business Enterprises of international scope in relation to Human rights
+Treaty focus on TNCs & other Business Enterprises of international scope in relation to Human rights

-For a long time, it was considered that TNCs (and legal persons in general) could not be considered accountable for human rights violations given that respect for human rights was considered incumbent on governments, which, alone, would be the subjects of international law.
+For a long time, it was considered that TNCs (and legal persons in general) could not be considered accountable for human rights violations1 given that respect for human rights was considered incumbent on governments, which, alone, would be the subjects of international law.

 This argument is not only contrary to international human rights law in force but also to its evolution.
-The Universal Declaration of Human Rights states that :
+The Universal Declaration of Human Rights2 states that: